Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ![](figures_new/pca_coef_balanced.png)

-Clearly, feature hits and feature visit number are leading those two principle components.
+Clearly, "hits" feature and "visit number" feature are leading those two principle components.

 ![](figures_new/pca_heatmap_balanced.png)

 ## 4. K-Means Clustering

 K Means Clustering is an unsupervised learning algorithm that tries to cluster data based on their similarity.
 Unsupervised learning means that there is no outcome to be predicted, and the algorithm just tries to find patterns in the data.
-In k means clustering, we have the specify the number of clusters we want the data to be grouped into.
+In k means clustering, we have to specify the number of clusters we want the data to be grouped into.
 The algorithm randomly assigns each observation to a cluster, and finds the centroid of each cluster.

 ### Option 1.
 Unbalanced Model
 ![](figures/KMeans.png)